Part 1. iOS 12 Update Problems: Update Failed

 FEEDBACK FROM TWITTER

 - Close and launch the app: Sometimes, a simple solution can fix a major problem with an app.
 Before taking any drastic step, try to close the app permanently.
-Go to the app switcher and swipe up the app to close it.
+Go to the app switcher on iOS 12 and swipe up the app to close it.
 Wait for a while and launch it again.

 Here are some other ways to fix the constant crashing of the Safari app after iOS 12 update.